Woods

 There are two kinds of wood that I use to build my harps: The soundboard Tonewoods, and the structural Hardwoods.

-The neck, pillar and body are made from deciduous hardwoods and supply the structure to support the 900 pounds of tension that the strings exert on the instrument.
-The choice of hardwood has no effect on the tone of my harps, and one particular wood doesn't necessarily 'sound better' than another..
+The neck and pillar are made from deciduous hardwoods and supply the structure to support the nearly 850 pounds of tension that the strings exert on the instrument.
+The wood of the neck and pillar and the veneer on the sound box have no bearing on the tone of the harp.
+My harps have a round-back soundbox made up of laminations of veneers including the outer veneer matching the wood of the neck & pillar.